 Employee wellness programs have become a staple in many companies as a way to attract top talent, keep them happy and productive, and decrease employee turnover.

 In fact, 80% of employees at companies with robust health and wellness programs at work feel engaged and cared for by their employers.

-The key to having a successful corporate wellness program is by encouraging overall wellbeing while still keeping it fun (see #57 for a perfect example).
+The key to having a successful wellness program at work is encouraging overall wellbeing while still keeping it fun.
 If you can’t get your team engaged then your wellness program ideas will quickly lose steam.
 So make your initiatives fun, try new ideas and see what your team values the most.

 Browse by Category: Click any of the links below to jump to each category.

 1. Hand out weekly awards

 Create fun awards like “The Duct Tape Award” (the person in the office who fixes everything).
 “The Pearly White Award” (the person who smiles the most), or “The Cliff Jumper Award” (the person who takes the most risk).